 Microsoft Surface Pro 7

-While the Surface Go 2 might be your best bet for peak portability, the Microsoft Surface Pro 7 just might be the best Windows tablet around.
+While the Surface Go 2 might be your best bet for peak portability, the Microsoft Surface Pro 7 might be the best Windows tablet around.
 It’s larger, packs a more powerful processor, and can make many heavy-duty tasks look easy.
-Just like most surface devices, the Surface Pro 7 doesn’t include a keyboard or stylus.
+Unfortunately, like most surface devices, the Surface Pro 7 doesn’t include a keyboard or stylus.

-As one of the flagship Surface models, the Surface Pro 7 offers plenty of room for customizations.
+As one of the flagship Surface models, the Surface Pro 7 offers plenty of room for customization.
 You can choose from an Intel Core i3 processor or go all-out for the Core i7 version.
 To back that up, you can select anywhere from 128GB to 1TB of storage which should be more than enough for work or play.
-The Surface Pro 7 rounds out the already-impressive spec sheet with a 12.3-inch display, USB-A, and USB-C ports, and it weighs less than two pounds.
+The Surface Pro 7 rounds out the already impressive spec sheet with a 12.3-inch display, USB-A, and USB-C ports, and it weighs less than two pounds.